ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ## Task 4: Application SDKs, code signatures, Tags and Pixels (bonus)

-> This task attempts to go through the motivation behind advertising business, trackers and how do they work in the mobile world and elsewhere
+> What is the motivation behind advertising business and trackers?
+Let's see how do they work in the mobile world and elsewhere.

 Mobile business advertising spending was estimated to be around 330 billion U.S. dollars worldwide in 2022 [^19][^20], from a total of 600 billion spent on digital ads[^21].
-Companies spend a lot of money on advertising, and they like to know whether their money has had any impact, or what kind of impact it has been.

 Revenue of some of the world's most valuable companies is based on ads:
-  * Alphabet (Google Ads, YouTube Ads)
+  * Alphabet, Inc. (Google Ads, YouTube Ads)
-  * Meta Platforms, Inc. (Facebook, Instagram, Messenger, WhatsApp, Oculus)
+  * Meta Platforms, Inc. (Facebook, Instagram, Messenger, WhatsApp, Oculus, etc.)

-In 2022, Meta and Google took alone 48,4% of the digital ad revenue [^22].
+In 2022, Meta and Alphabet took alone 48,4% of the digital ad revenue [^22].

 Other companies with audience-based platforms have also high revenue on ads:
   * ByteDance (TikTok)